Post

 # App Store Connect API Fastlane JSON Key

-# Another essential App Store Connect API Fastlane JSON Key (.json) in the packaging environment
+# Another almost essential App Store Connect API Fastlane JSON Key (.json) in the packaging environment

 # format: .json content format: https://docs.fastlane.tools/app-store-connect-api/

-# It contains the App Store Connect API .p8 Key
+# Contains the App Store Connect API .p8 Key

-# It will be passed to Fastlane later for uploading to Testflight and App Store API usage
+# Will be passed to Fastlane later for uploading to Testflight and App Store API usage

 #